KazeTachinuu/epirootkit-docs/content/docs/04-epirootkit/configuration-justifications.md

 weight: 43
 ---

-{{< alert context="info" icon="⚙️" text="This page explains why we chose Ubuntu 20.04 LTS with the 5.4.x kernel for our rootkit development and testing." />}}
+{{< alert context="info" text="This page explains why we chose Ubuntu 20.04 LTS with the 5.4.x kernel for our rootkit development and testing." />}}

 ## Environment